Resilience for Regular Path Queries: Towards a Complexity Classification: Preliminaries and Problem Statement

 Our definitions correspond to the \emph{data complexity} perspective, where we have one computational problem per language~$L$ and where the complexity is measured as a function of $|D|$ only.
 We mostly focus on data complexity, but most of our upper bounds also apply in \emph{combined complexity}, i.e., when both the database $D$ and an automaton $A$ representing $L$ are given as input.

-It is easy to see that, for any regular language~$L$, the problem $\resbag(L)$, hence $\resset(L)$, is in NP (see \cref{sec:NP-uppder-bound}). \begin{toappendix} We explain here why $\resbag(L)$ for $L$ a regular language is always in NP.
-Note that this implies the same for $\resset(L)$.
-Given a bag database~$D$, it suffices to guess a subdatabase $D' \subseteq D$, and verify in PTIME that~$\sum_{f\in D'} \mult(f)$ is small enough and that~$D'$ is a contingency set, i.e., $D \setminus D' \not\models \query$.
-The latter point, i.e., the inexistence of an $L$-walk in $D \setminus D'$, can easily be checked in PTIME by a product construction followed by a reachability test (see, e.g., \cite[Lemma 3.1]{DBLP:journals/siamcomp/MendelzonW95}). \end{toappendix} However, the NP upper bound is not always tight: there are languages~$L$ (e.g., $L = a|b$) such that $\resbag(L)$ is in PTIME.
+It is easy to see that, for any regular language~$L$, the problem $\resbag(L)$, hence $\resset(L)$, is in NP.
+Indeed, given a bag database~$D$, it suffices to guess a subdatabase $D' \subseteq D$, and verify in PTIME that~$\sum_{f\in D'} \mult(f)$ is small enough and that~$D'$ is a contingency set, i.e., $D \setminus D' \not\models \query$.
+The latter point, i.e., the nonexistence of an $L$-walk in $D \setminus D'$, can easily be checked in PTIME by a product construction followed by a reachability test (see, e.g., \cite[Lemma 3.1]{DBLP:journals/siamcomp/MendelzonW95}).

+However, the NP upper bound is not always tight: there are languages~$L$ (e.g., $L = a|b$) such that $\resbag(L)$ is in PTIME.
 The goal of our paper is to characterize the languages $L$ for which $\resset(L)$ and $\resbag(L)$ are in PTIME, and give efficient algorithms for them.

-\myparagraph{Connection to VCSPs.} From the recent work of Bodirsky et al.~\cite{bodirsky2024complexity} using earlier results on Valued Constraint Satisfaction Problems (VCSP), the following dichotomy on $\resbag$ is already known:
+\myparagraph{Connection to VCSPs.} The recent work of Bodirsky et al.~\cite{bodirsky2024complexity} uses earlier results on Valued Constraint Satisfaction Problems (VCSP) to obtain the following dichotomy on $\resbag$:

 \begin{theorem}[{\cite[Remark 8.12]{bodirsky2024complexity}}] Let $L$ be a regular language.
 The problem $\resbag(L)$ is either in PTIME or it is NP-complete. \end{theorem}